Creative Teachers Can Apply For 2018-2019 Bright Ideas Education Grants

 The Bright Ideas education grant program is part of the electric cooperatives’ ongoing commitment to North Carolina communities.
 North Carolina’s electric cooperatives serve more than 2.5 million people in 93 of the state’s 100 counties.

-Congratulations to Ashley Matthews of HB Sugg Elementary and Haley Williams and Casey Creech both with Creekside Elementary.
-They were the recepients of the Bright Ideas Grant Program for the 2015-2016 school year.
+Congratulations to Danisha Williams and Sarah Ruddock of Creekside Elementary, and Ashley Matthews of HB Sugg Elementary.
+They were the recipients of the Bright Ideas Grant Program for the 2017-2018 school year.
 The Bright Ideas Grant Program is a statewide effort by North Carolina’s twenty-seven Touchstone Energy electric cooperatives to provide additional classroom resources that cannot be met through existing school budgets.
 Any K-12 certified North Carolina teacher can apply for a grant up to $2000.00.

-The application process will reopen for interested teachers in April 2017 and applications should be submitted by September 18,2017.
+The application process will reopen for interested teachers in April 2018.
 In order to be considered for a Bright Idea Grant, the idea submitted by the teacher should be a unique and innovative way to reach the students and increase their interest in learning.

 To find out more information about the Bright Idea Grant Program, visit www.ncbrightideas.com.